Takajam/OculusRift_for_.NET/README.md

 OculusRift.Net
 ===================
 This is a C++/CLI project wrapping Oculus SDK C++ library.
-It generate "OculusRift.Net.Dll".
+It generate "OculusRift.Net.dll".

 Note that I do not include LibOVR project because I do not know the licesing of the SDK.
-Please copy LibOVR folder of the SDK to the project directory and add LibOVR_Msvc2010.vcxproj, or manually add location of the SDK header files and .lib files in the code.
+Please copy "LibOVR" folder of the SDK to the project directory and add "LibOVR_Msvc2010.vcxproj".

 OculusTest
 ===================
 The simple example on how to use the wrapper DLL.
+Note that you need to add "OculusRift.Net.dll" to project references.

 It just show followings:
 - Yaw, Pitch, Roll
 - Device informations
 - Button to start/stop tracking